Join our mailing list to get regular email updates and info on what we're up to!

 If your child is old enough to ask, they’re old enough for a simple, factual answer.

-Try to keep the conversation relaxed and natural.
-Reproduction and sexuality are part of life for everyone, not something embarrassing or dirty.
-It helps to find a quiet, private place, like at home or on a walk.
-Avoid busy public spaces where you might feel watched or distracted.
+You can weave conversations about how their body will change into everyday life, for example, “when do you think you’ll get a beard like daddy?”
+This keeps it relaxed and natural.
+Puberty, reproduction and sexuality are part of life for everyone, not something embarrassing or dirty.
 Give your child space to ask questions.
 If you don’t know an answer, say so and find out together.
 After twelve years of teaching, I still get questions I don’t know the answer to.
 It’s fine to say you’ll look it up and talk about it later.

-Then explain how the egg and sperm usually meet — most commonly through vaginal sex, where the penis enters the vagina and releases semen containing sperm.
+Then you can explain how the egg and sperm usually meet, most commonly through vaginal sex, where the penis enters the vagina and releases semen containing sperm.
 You can also explain that sex doesn’t always lead to pregnancy because many people use contraception.
 This can lead naturally into talking about different kinds of families — adoptive families, blended families, families with two mums or two dads, or single parents.

 As your child gets older, you might mention assisted reproduction methods such as IVF or surrogacy.
 Whenever you talk about sex, it’s important to mention consent and readiness.
 The average age people in the UK first have sex is around 16 or 17, but the right time is different for everyone.
 You can also bring in any personal, religious or cultural values you hold about sex, relationships or marriage.